AndreaMelle/mmirror/README.md

 We need to configure pm2 to manage the lifecycle and make the app autorun / run forever

 npm install --no-optional

+In kiosk mode, on pi,
+ctrl + alt + F1 / F2 switches from / to the desktop gui